 Footnotes

-Institutional review board statement: The study was reviewed and approved by the Renji Hospital Institutional Review Board, approval No. 2016-002K.
+Institutional review board statement: The study was reviewed and approved by the Renji Hospital Institutional Review Board (Approval No. 2016-002K).

 Clinical trial registration statement: This study is registered at Clinical-Trails.gov.
 The registration identification number is NCT02830841.